Second Sunday of Advent (C)

 Homily

-If you live in the Northern Hemisphere the cycles of Nature and Liturgy for the most part match up rather nicely.
+I often feel out of sync.
+And never more so than in December.
+True, if you live in the Northern Hemisphere the cycles of Nature and Liturgy for the most part match up rather nicely.
 (Though I can’t imagine celebrating Christmas in Florida any more than I could Australia!)
 Give me all four seasons of Church and Clime, thank you very much.
 Still, there is a jarring disconnect when it comes to Advent, isn’t there?
 It’s built in, really.
 For the Church a new year has begun while the World awaits a New Year on January 1st.
 And think how during these four weeks in December the Church is doing something rather different than you find elsewhere.
+Why, there's even a different liturgical calendar.

-So, yes, the Church is out of sync.
+So, yes, the Church — and I with it — are out of sync.
 But that’s nothing new.
 When the prophet Baruch urged Jerusalem to take off your robe of mourning and misery [for] God will show all the earth your splendor: stand upon the heights; look to the east and see your children gathered from the east and the west (I), Baruch was speaking to Jews forced into exile by the Babylonians with years to go before they would return.
 The prophet’s vision was terribly out of sync with the reality of people torn from their homes, their temple destroyed, living the precarious lives of people in a strange land far from home.

 And when Paul wrote his letter to the Philippians saying he was praying always with joy (II) for them – a letter filled with such references – he was writing from a prison cell somewhere, his life in danger: the joyful tone of the letter quite out of sync with the circumstances he was facing.

-Now we too might well be out of sync this season in different ways.
-Some of us will try to be counter-cultural when it comes to Christmas, though I have some sympathy for the parishioner who complained she wished Advent didn’t always come at such a busy time of year!
-(And I confess that I have two sides of the house where I live – on one side, yes, it’s already Christmas, but on the other, Advent reigns.
-Though I assure you the decorations stay up until Epiphany and the creche until the Feast of the Presentation, 40 days after Christmas).
+Now you too might be out of sync in different ways.
+Some will try to be counter-cultural when it comes to Christmas, though I have some sympathy for the parishioner who complained to me once that she wished Advent didn’t always come at such a busy time of year!
+(And I confess I have two sides of the house where I live – on one side, yes, Christmas is making an appearance, while on the other, Advent still reigns.
+Though I assure you the decorations stay up until Epiphany — no Christmas tree thrown to the curb on Boxing Day — if it weren't artificial, that is).

-Yet more than such lapses – almost impossible to avoid in our culture – Advent’s great themes are far more likely to put us out of sync than “the holidays.”
-Like having concern for today’s counterparts to those Jewish exiles – such as the people amassed on the border of Belarus and Poland, or those threatened by violence in Ethiopia, Somalia, and Sudan, or those refugees whose boat overturned in the English Channel while trying to reach Britain from France drowning 27.
+Yet more than such lapses – impossible to avoid in our culture – Advent’s great themes are far more likely to put us out of sync than “the holidays.”
+Like having concern for today’s counterparts to those Jewish exiles – such as the refugees who have fled Ukraine and Gaza, the hostages still held by Hamas, people facing the threat of deportation from the United States no matter how long they've been here.

-Or concern for today’s counterparts to those oppressed by the Herodian tetrarchs Luke mentions: the victims of today’s economy of exclusion who dwell in deserts where poverty, food insecurity, and gun violence howl in the wasteland while tax breaks for the richest among us leave more and more people parched as wealth continues to trickle up.
+Or concern for the counterparts oppressed by the Herodian tetrarchs Luke mentions: the victims of today’s economy of exclusion who dwell in deserts where poverty, food insecurity, and gun violence howl in the wasteland while tax breaks for the richest among us leave more and more people parched as wealth continues to trickle up.

-Or concern for today’s counterparts who suffer from the cowardice of craven politicians like Pontius Pilate who refuse to taking seriously the scientific consensus about the looming environmental catastrophe, dithering puppets beholden to petroleum interests and their lobbyists along with those who have politicized the pandemic and weaponized vaccines in campaigns of disinformation.
-Trust me, attention to all these concerns will put you out of sync with a whole lot of people and in the good company of Baruch, Paul and the Baptist.
+Or concern for the counterparts who suffer from the cowardice of craven politicians like Pontius Pilate who refuse to taking seriously the scientific consensus about the looming environmental catastrophe, dithering puppets beholden to petroleum interests and their lobbyists along with those who pander to conspiracy theories ready to threaten public health, institutions meant to keep us safe, and elementary freedoms.
+Trust me, attention to all these concerns will put you out of sync with a whole lot of people in this country and in the good company of Baruch, Paul and the Baptist.

 But don’t worry -- the exiles did return and rebuild Jerusalem and its temple; the church at Philippi flourished for centuries, and John’s preaching prepared the way for the Promised of Ages.
 That’s because hope is the most timely of all Advent themes: Hope that every robe of mourning and misery will be cast off; every lofty mountain laid low; for God is leading [us] in joy by the light of his glory with his mercy and justice for company (I) – filled with the fruit of righteousness that comes through Jesus Christ for the glory and praise of God (II).
 Who lives and reigns, forever and ever.
 Amen.